 How should you share your registry information?

-“Integrate your wedding registry into your wedding website, and share the link to your wedding website on all formal communication about your weddings such as save-the-dates and wedding invitation [suites],” says Skurnik.
+“Integrate your wedding registry into your wedding website, and share the link to your wedding website on all formal communication about your wedding, such as save-the-dates and wedding invitation [suites],” says Skurnik.
 “There is no need to share the link to your registry specifically.”
+In fact, it's considered poor etiquette to include registry information and/or directly ask for money or gifts on your wedding invitations.

 When it comes to blasting out your registry on social media, different cultures have different takes.
 Some feel fine sharing at large, especially if it is customary in their community to celebrate marriages even when they won’t be attending the wedding, while others feel it’s inappropriate to share if not all followers will be invited to the wedding events.
 Go with your gut on this one, or take a cue from what close friends or family with similar guest lists have done in the past.